TU-Darmstadt-APQ/DIN_41612_Backplane/README.md

 - [ ] Power supply with ±15 V outputs
 - [ ] Power cable with a  [MSTB 2,5 HC/ 3-ST-5,08](https://www.phoenixcontact.com/en-us/products/pcb-plug-mstb-25-hc-3-st-508-1911978).
 See [power cable assembly](#power-cable-assembly) below for details.
 - [ ] Up to 6  female straight [IEC 60603-2](https://en.wikipedia.org/wiki/DIN_41612)  C64AC connectors depending on the number of devices to be installed.
 Use class 1 or 2 connectors for better longevity.
 Examples are [ept 304-40054-01](https://www.ept-connectors.com/index.php?304-40054-01_en) via [Farnell](https://de.farnell.com/ept/304-40054-01/steckv-din-41612-buchsenleist/dp/2758954?st=304-40054-01) or [Harting 09032646824](https://b2b.harting.com/ebusiness/de/DIN-Signal-C064FS-29C1-2/09032646824) via [RS](https://de.rs-online.com/web/p/din-41612-steckverbinder/9235025) or [Mouser](https://eu.mouser.com/ProductDetail/HARTING/09032646824?qs=gIpPgrDBK%2FjuvkAKv%252BIFBQ%3D%3D).
+- [ ] 8x M2.5x8 DIN 914 / ISO 4027 set screws to fasten the  [Fischer Elektronik BGT 384/2](https://www.fischerelektronik.de/web_fischer/en_GB/cases/N06.09/Mounting%20accessories/$catalogue/fischerData/PR/BGT384_2M2.5/index.xhtml) mounting strips
  - [ ] 10x M2.5x10 ISO 14583 TX8 screws
- - [ ] 10x M2.5 DIN 125-A/ISO 7089 plain washers
+ - [ ] 10x M2.5 DIN 125-A / ISO 7089 plain washers

 ### Installation steps
+> [!IMPORTANT]
+> Use the a torque screwdriver to tighten the screws holding the PCB, otherwise the PCB might flex and damage components.

 - Start by soldering in the [IEC 60603-2](https://en.wikipedia.org/wiki/DIN_41612) connectors.
 There are markings on the PCB that show where to install these depending on the type of device enclosure used.
 Devices built around [Fischer Elektronik HB ME 14](https://www.fischerelektronik.com/web_fischer/en_GB/cases/N06.011/19%22%20insert%20modules/$catalogue/fischerData/PR/HBME14_/index.xhtml) and [Fischer Elektronik TFP 3 14](https://www.fischerelektronik.com/web_fischer/en_GB/cases/N06.05/Part%20front%20panels/$catalogue/fischerData/PR/TFP14/index.xhtml) are supported.
-- The backplane must be fixed to the subrack assembly by 5 equidistant M2.5x10 mm screws installed in each of the top and bottom row of mounting holes.
-Do remember to put the [Fischer Elektronik IST 84](https://www.fischerelektronik.de/web_fischer/en_GB/cases/N05.2/Accessories%20for%2019%22%20subracks/$catalogue/fischerData/PG/BGT_IST84/search.xhtml) 3 mm isolation strips between the backplane and the subrack if using a Fischer rack.
+- The backplane must be fixed to the subrack assembly by 5 equidistant M2.5x10 mm TX8 screws installed in each of the top and bottom row of mounting holes.
+Use the torque screwdriver set to 0.3 Nm so fasten the screws.
+Do not use a higher torque or the PCB might flex and damage the SMD ceramic capacitors.
+Do also remember to put the [Fischer Elektronik IST 84](https://www.fischerelektronik.de/web_fischer/en_GB/cases/N05.2/Accessories%20for%2019%22%20subracks/$catalogue/fischerData/PG/BGT_IST84/search.xhtml) 3 mm isolation strips between the backplane and the subrack if using a Fischer rack.
 Similar strips come with the  [Schroff EuropacPRO](https://schroff.nvent.com/de-de/products/enc24563-142) subracks as well.
 Otherwise the [Eurocard](https://en.wikipedia.org/wiki/Eurocard_(printed_circuit_board)) modules will not fit.
 - Once firmly installed, connect the [power cable](power-cable-assembly) to the PCB and the power supply and set the the power supply to ±15 V without any devices inserted into the sub-rack.
 When the power supply is turned on, two green LEDs should light up to signal that the input voltage is of correct polarity and value.
 - Turn off the power supply and insert the devices.